Sabir-Ali-Mondal/Agent-Sam/docs/SPECIFICATION.md

 User runs `run_app.bat`.
 The `installer.py` handles the entire environment setup programmatically, ensuring zero user configuration:
 1.  **Venv Setup:** Creates `.venv` and installs `requirements.txt`.
 2.  **Hardware Check:** Detects CPU cores and CUDA availability for GPU acceleration.
-3.  **Model Selection:** Prompts user to select from the 4 Qwen models.
+3.  **Model Selection:** Prompts user to select from the 5 execution modes.
-4.  **Hugging Face Download:** Uses `huggingface_hub` to check for the required GGUF model and downloads weights directly into `agent-sam/data/models/` if not present.
+4.  **Hugging Face Download / Tunnel Link:** If options 1-4 are selected, uses `huggingface_hub` to download weights directly into `agent-sam/data/models/`.
+If option 5 is selected, the console asks the user to paste their Cloudflare Tunnel URL from Google Colab.
-5.  **Initialization:** The internal `llama.cpp` runtime is launched internally as a background component.
-It loads the model into VRAM with a Keep-Alive lock and exposes the internal inference interface to the agent system.
+5.  **Initialization:** The internal `llama.cpp` runtime is launched (if local) loading the model into VRAM with a Keep-Alive lock.
+The internal inference interface is exposed to the agent system.

 ---

-## 3. User Goal Input System (The 10 Parameters)
+## 3. User Goal Input System
-The system accepts user instructions through multiple integrated channels:
+The system accepts user instructions through multiple integrated channels, combining PC-based and Mobile-based inputs:
+*   **Telegram Bot (Mobile Remote Control - Primary):** Secure, zero-frontend remote control from any smartphone.
+The agent listens via `python-telegram-bot` using long polling (no port-forwarding required).
+Securely restricted to a specific Telegram User ID defined in `config.yaml`.
+Supports text commands and Whisper-transcribed voice notes sent from the phone directly to the PC.
-*   **Dashboard Chatbox:** Standard text input UI.
+*   **Dashboard Chatbox:** Standard text input UI running locally via CustomTkinter.
 *   **Command Input:** CLI arguments on launch.
-*   **Voice (Optional integration plug-in):** Whisper local STT API.
-*   **API / Webhook:** REST endpoint for external scripts to pass goals.
+*   **API / Webhook:** REST endpoint for external scripts to pass goals locally.

 ---